Trashpixl/mobile/README.md

 # mobile
-This is a static place holder for the mobile version of the website.
-We will not accept pull request for this repo.
-To contribute go see  Trashpixl.github.io
+This is the mobile version of the website.
+Please visit the trashpixl.github.io repo to get started.